mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “You have to get up close so he can see you,” Shari said as she held Kiyoshi.
 “His eyes are still developing.
 After some time, he’ll be able to see a bit farther, and then he’ll begin to see color.
 Babies usually see the color red first.”
 It made sense.

-Initially, I was a bit intimidated holding such a small human being, but I did.
+Initially, I was a bit intimidated holding such a small human being.
 Nozomu seemed to enjoy himself.
 I didn’t find it quite as enjoyable; Kiyoshi didn’t do anything but sleep and eat and cry and poop.

 “I felt the same way when my niece was born,” Deanna said.
 She was also the youngest in her family.
 “Give him a year or two, and he’ll be more interactive.
 You can make him your minion.”
 She continued.
 “Have you tried your cookies ‘n cream milk?”